The Tyrone Area School District and the surrounding area are mourning the loss of a dear friend and prominent leader in the community.

 Outside the courtroom, Judge Miller also contributed to the community in many ways.

-The Reliance Bank Kiwanis Holiday Basketball tournament, one of the biggest annual events for Tyrone basketball, wouldn’t have been possible without the leadership and support of Judge Miller.
+The Reliance Bank Kiwanis Holiday Basketball Tournament, one of the biggest annual events for Tyrone basketball, wouldn’t have been possible without the leadership and support of Judge Miller.

 Miller helped to create the tournament over 13 years ago, and Rhoades said it will continue in Judge Miller’s memory “with the help and support of several of Fred’s friends and several sponsors,” Rhoades said.